-Our contributions to delivering this priority Key activities during 2021-22 How we will measure our progress Staff across the partnership are able to identify carers and value them as equal partners Carers can access accurate information about carers' rights, eligibility criteria and supports More carers have the opportunity to develop their own carer support plan In partnership with Carers Centre provide information and training to raise awareness of the impact of caring and requirements of Carers Act.
-Publicise our clear prioritisation framework (eligibility criteria) for support and implement consistently Ensure that carers and support organisations are aware of the scope and different types of respite care and short-break provision available Work with providers to review and modernise our approach to respite and short term breaks in light of Covid-19 requirements Develop tools and supports to help carers identify the impact of their caring role during the pandemic and recovery and plan how best to meet their needs Work with partners to ensure supports are available to carers to minimise the impact of financial hardship as a result of caring during the pandemic.
+Our contributions to delivering this priority Key activities during 2021-22 How we will measure our progress Staff across the partnership are able to identify carers and value them as equal partners In partnership with Carers Centre provide information and training to raise awareness of the impact of caring and requirements of Carers Act.
 Percentage of carers who feel supported to continue in their caring role.
-(NI8) People reporting 'quality of life for carers' needs fully met (%) Carers supported to develop their own personal support plans Implement carers' support planning including planning for emergencies with individual carers.
+(Nl8) People reporting 'quality of life for carers' needs fully met (%) Carers can access accurate information about carers' rights, eligibility criteria and supports Publicise our clear prioritisation framework (eligibility criteria) for support and implement consistently Carers supported to develop their own personal support plans More carers have the opportunity to develop their own carer support plan Ensure that carers and support organisations are aware of the scope and different types of respite care and short-break provision available Work with providers to review and modernise our approach to respite and short term breaks in light of Covid-19 requirements Develop tools and supports to help carers identify the impact of their caring role during the pandemic and recovery and plan how best to meet their needs Work with partners to ensure supports are available to carers to minimise the impact of financial hardship as a result of caring during the pandemic.
+Implement carers' support planning including planning for emergencies with individual carers.